Supplement: ODE Plugin Explanation¶

 }

-This function is called when displaying parameters in the Property view or when changing parameter values.
+This function is called when displaying parameters in the property view and when parameter values are changed.

 void ODESimulatorItem::doPutProperties(PutPropertyFunction& putProperty)